 Another factor that investors can consider during property valuations is the vacancy patterns in the premises, which can explain the potential patterns of future earnings.
 If the vacancy patterns keep on fluctuating with time, it may be due to factors, such as poor maintenance of the building, specifically unpainted walls, broken fixtures, blocked sewer lines, etc.

 The hidden factors may seem insignificant at first, but they will affect the viability of the project in the future.
 The issues are usually invisible to the valuation method, such as the direct capitalization method, and investors should attempt to investigate such issues before making the final decision on whether to invest or not.

-CFI is the official provider of the global Certified Banking & Credit Analyst (CBCA)™ certification program, designed to help you become a world-class financial analyst.
+CFI is the official provider of the global Commercial Banking & Credit Analyst (CBCA)™ certification program, designed to help you become a world-class financial analyst.
 To keep advancing your career, the additional CFI resources below will be useful: